 - Do not pay money for the visa form as it is free online.

 - Wary of anyone offering a visa service because no one, except the Consulate, can issue or refuse a visa.

 - Fill in all the information on the visa application with the truth and with accurate contact details.

-If you suspect that fraud is being committed with visas, and you wish to inform the Consulate in Tegucigalpa, please report it to the phone: 2238-5114 or by e-mail at firstname.lastname@example.org
+If you suspect that fraud is being committed with visas, and you wish to inform the Consulate in Tegucigalpa, please report it by e-mail at firstname.lastname@example.org